jameslutley/Espi-Modules/README.md

 ## Configuration

-The modules included should be fairly self explanatory, and can each be toggled by setting flags **above** your `@import`
+The modules included should be fairly self explanatory, and can each be toggled by setting flags to `false` **above** your `@import` to hide certain modules.

-Default are currently as follows:
+Default flags are currently set as follows:

     $include__defaults: true
     $include__forms: true